jvicu2001/r4-RL/README.md

     - [ ] Draw the model's output to PCSX-Redux screen using NanoVG

 # Credits
-- Whitehole (@whiteh0le) for providing the tracks' waypoint offsets and struct, enabling to use accurate track data for the simulation.
+- Whitehole (@whiteh0le) for providing the tracks' waypoint offsets and struct, as well as the cars' bounding box, enabling to use accurate track data for the simulation.